 Some Basic Facts:

-The site is ~223 acres and has many areas of wooded steep slopes and fronts along the Delaware River.
+The campground is ~223 acres and has many areas of wooded steep slopes and fronts along the Delaware River.

-The Beaver Brook flows through the central portion of the site.
+Beaver Brook, a stocked trout stream, flows through the central portion of the site.

 Much of the project site is located within the 100-year and 500-year floodplains.

 Of the 342 campsites that exist currently, only 56 will remain tent campsites.
-The rest will be turned into sites for RVs including with water and sewer hookups, permanent cabins, or sites with constructed glamping pods or safari type tents.
+The rest will be turned into sites for RVs including with water,sewer, and electrical hookups, permanent cabins, or sites with constructed glamping pods or safari type tents.

 Clean and renewable energy options such as wind and solar, if supported today and coupled with concerted energy efficiency programs, could not only totally power every state in our watershed by the year 2050, but could put us on the leading edge of the clean energy industry.
 This would allow us to protect our natural resources including healthy water, clean air and vibrant natural resources, and also allow us to keep jobs in our region for generations to come as we build the technologies needed to support ourselves, our nation and countries across the world who will all be turning to clean energy and efficiency technologies with increasing investment and focus in the years, decades and generations to come.